 What is commercial property insurance?

 If you own the building your office is located in, you should consider office buildings insurance.
 This offers protection against damage that may occur to the actual property, such as flood or fire damage, but not the actual contents of the office or your work equipment.
-For this, you’ll need to ensure you’ve taken out office contents cover.
+For this, you’ll need to ensure you’ve taken out business contents cover.

 With Hiscox, your place of work will be protected from a range of risks, covering accidental damage and the results of criminal damage.